-If you are in an event that crosses the U.S./Canada border, and 16 years of age or older, you will need a passport, passport card or enhanced drivers license (“EDL”).
-U.S. and Canadian children under the age of 16 participating in the Relay will be able to present the original or a copy of their birth certificate or other proof of U.S. citizenship such as a naturalization or citizenship card.
+If you are in an event that crosses the U.S./Canada border, and 16 years of age or older, you¬†will need a valid Western Hemisphere Travel Initiative (“WHTI”) compliant document such as a passport, passport card, enhanced drivers license (“EDL”), trusted traveler program card (NEXUS card) or U.S. Lawful Permanent Resident card.¬†U.S. and Canadian children under the age of 16 participating in the Relay will be able to present the original or a copy of their birth certificate or other proof of U.S. citizenship such as a naturalization or citizenship card.
+No exceptions.

 If you are not a citizen of the U.S. or Canada, other documentation may be needed.

-Those participants running only on U.S. soil (U.S.-Only Half-Marathon, Relay Legs 3-5 and the 5K) need only present photo identification when picking up their packets.
+Those participants running only on U.S. soil (U.S.-Only Half-Marathon, Relay Legs 3-5, 5K and the Kids Fun Run) need only present photo identification when picking up their packets.

-If for any reason (for example, emergency, carrying backpack) you are asked by CBP to identify yourself when crossing the border, you will be expected to present proper identification (passport or EDL).
+If for any reason (for example, emergency, carrying backpack) you are asked by CBP to identify yourself when crossing the border, you will be expected to present proper identification (WHTI compliant document).
 CBP actions may delay your re-entry into the U.S. Please note: it is not the intention of CBP to actively or randomly pull runners out of the race to review their documentation.

 Canadian border information and services for non-residents visiting, settling in or doing business with Canada: